msemjan/go-grpc/README.md

 In this repository is an example code for a simple gRPC server and a client written in Go.

 Start the server with `go run server.go`.
 Then you can use `go run client.go` to send a new notification and fetch all the existing notifications.

+You can read about this example on my [blog](https://msemjan.github.io/posts/introduction-into-grpc-in-go/).